Are your Azure Costs out of Control?

-In 2010 when igroup began working with Microsoft Azure in 2010 as a hosting platform for SharePoint, we discovered that costs were often variable over time.
+In 2010 when igroup began working with Microsoft Azure as a hosting platform for SharePoint, we discovered that costs were often variable over time.

 As a resource intensive application, SharePoint requires multiple VMs to handle the different parts of the platform – a physical SharePoint farm will usually have separate servers to handle:

 - Document Storage

 - Database Hosing

 Each of these machines had a different specification, and usage patterns varied over time meaning that capacity wasn’t always fully utilised.

 We developed CloudOps Active Management Solution (CAMS) to automate some aspects of resource management – adding machines or power when needed and scaling back when not.
 It gave our clients much more cost effective cloud solutions and meant that they could better control their consumption to reduce costs without hampering performance.

 Over time, we added more functionality to CloudOps Active Management Solution (CAMS) to handle additional management tasks including backups, Active Directory and OS level patches, but the core functionality remained the same – helping our clients to reduce their costs by around 30% compared to buying directly from Microsoft.